-A water taxi with a decaying hull was on a boat trailer being slowly backed into the bay.
-A man on the boat suddenly shouted: “Stop!”
+A water taxi with a decaying hull was being slowly backed into the bay.
+A man waving his arms behind the trailer suddenly shouted: “Stop!”

-Jeremy stood on the deli’s sunlit patio, looking down at the scene with vague curiosity.
-He stepped inside the deli, carefully analyzed the choices, then ordered a turkey and avocado sandwich.
+Jeremy lingered on the deli’s sunlit patio, looking down at the scene with vague curiosity.
+He then stepped inside the deli, carefully analyzed the choices, and ordered a turkey and avocado sandwich.

 He returned to the patio to wait.

 The sunlight felt good.
 Shining pleasure craft bobbed on pools of light in the small marina to one side of the ramp.
 The boats were empty.
 They shrugged on the water in rows, bright white, waiting, waiting.

 A small pug waddled up from nowhere to the chair where Jeremy sat and pressed its nose against his ankle.
 Jeremy scratched behind the dog’s ear.
 The small dog pressed itself against his leg.